 Departments and agencies participating in the North Carolina Torch Run have numerous fundraising events throughout the year.
 These events range from golf tournaments, to motorcycle rides, to road races and vary with the community interest.
 A current list of events can also be found in the Torch Run Calendar.

-This is a fun and unique event that involves a group of people jumping into a body of water in the middle of winter.
+A Polar Plunge is a fun and unique event that involves a group of people jumping into a body of water in the middle of winter.
 The plungers raise money for the privilege of jumping into the water.
 A number of these events are held throughout the state on an annual basis.
 A list of plunges in North Carolina can be found at www.polarplungenc.com.
-Tips to maximize the fundraising for your Polar Plunge (.pdf) can be found on the SONC website.
+View tips to maximize the fundraising for your Polar Plunge (PDF).

 A Tip-a-Cop event is a great was for law enforcement officers to get into the community and be able to interact with the public in a one-on-one setting.
-Law Enforcement Officials partner with the traditional waitstaff to serve as “celebrity” wait staff and help with duties such as refilling drinks and bringing out bread while talking to the customers about Special Olympics and the Torch Run.
-At the end of the meal, law enforcement officials ask for a donations for Special Olympics in addition to any tip that would normally be left for the wait staff.
-Tip-a-Cop Event Information and Timeline.
+Law Enforcement officers partner with the traditional waitstaff to serve as “celebrity” wait staff and help with duties such as refilling drinks and bringing out bread while talking to the customers about Special Olympics and the Torch Run.
+At the end of the meal, law enforcement officers ask for a donations for Special Olympics in addition to any tip that would normally be left for the wait staff.